Laravel Passport

 1<?php23namespace App\Models;45use Illuminate\Foundation\Auth\User as Authenticatable;6use Illuminate\Notifications\Notifiable;7use Laravel\Passport\HasApiTokens;89class User extends Authenticatable10{11 use HasApiTokens, Notifiable;1213 /**14 * Find the user instance for the given username.15 */16 public function findForPassport(string $username): User17 {18 return $this->where('username', $username)->first();19 }20}

-Customizing The Password Validation
+Customizing the Password Validation

 When authenticating using the password grant, Passport will use the password